Atopic dermatitis: the impact of the seasons and the right steps to take

 It is also common for atopic dermatitis to affect social life.

-In case of difficulties, it is strongly advised to seek the help of a professional who can help you improve your quality of life.
+In case of difficulties, it is strongly advised to consult a professional who can help you improve your quality of life.

 Winter is particularly harsh for atopic skin.